Multimodal Subspace Support Vector Data Description: Experiments

 Precision ($pre$) measures the proportion of instances classified positive which really are positive:

 where $fp$ is the number of false positives.
-Another useful measure is $F1$ measure, which is the harmonic mean of \textit{pre} and \textit{tpr}:
+Another useful measure is \textit{F1} measure, which is the harmonic mean of \textit{pre} and \textit{tpr}:

-Geometric mean (\textit{Gmean}) is defined as the square root of the product of sensitivity and specificity:
+Geometric mean (\textit{gm}) is defined as the square root of the product of sensitivity and specificity:

-\textit{Gmean} has been used by many researchers for imbalanced datasets.
-Since it takes into consideration both sensitivity and specificity, we opted to finetune hyperparameters based on the \textit{Gmean} score on the validation data.
+\textit{gm} has been used by many researchers for imbalanced datasets.
+Since it takes into consideration both sensitivity and specificity, we opted to finetune hyperparameters based on the \textit{gm} score on the validation data.